Our Latest Article is…

 “He sat his mount proudly” – what the hell does that even mean?

-And the horse – the horse just looks like he doesn’t give a damn.
+the horse just looks like he doesn’t give a damn.

 Okay, maybe things will pick up with the final tale…

-Notice how he’s holding the sword?
 How many of you are predicting a Hara-Kiri moment right about now?
-Who holds a sword up in the air like that?
+Who holds a

-Okay, something’s not right here.
-Sorry, but I just love the look on this guy’s face – I imagine it’s the artist’s interpretation of anyone who had to read this story – a perfect mix of HUH? and WTF?
+Sorry, but I just love the look on this guy’s face – I imagine it’s the

-Is he going to suck his thumb or something?
+something?
 Yes, if you look closely, he scratched his thumb…

 What do I think?
 I think that Mr. Grubb wins the argument this round.
 Kudos Mr. Grubb, kudos.